Fundamental Concepts of the Meals Tax

 - Education Facilities

-I’ve even read that in one state, the purchase of more than six dozen doughnuts or pastries qualify for tax exclusion (I believe the government deduces that the purchase is for a charity to purchase the doughnuts for an event or for fundraising).
+I’ve even read that in one state, the purchase of more than six dozen doughnuts or pastries qualify for tax exclusion (I believe the government deduces that the purchase is for a charity, whereby they are purchasing doughnuts for an event or for fundraising).
 Even then I didn’t understand if this meant the first six dozen are taxed and the remaining amounts are not; or if it meant all the doughnuts are exempt.

 If in doubt, contact your state department of revenue, local auditor or your Certified Public Accountant.